 No, a cool roof does not mean a cool-looking roof.
 A cool roof is a term for a roof that can reflect heat and ultraviolet wavelengths off of its surface.
-Cool roofs have become a recent trend within the past few years due to it being an eco-friendly option and having many benefits not only for residential roofing but for commercial roofing in Kansas City too.
+Cool roofs have become a recent trend within the past few years due to it being an eco-friendly option and having many benefits not only for residential roofing but for commercial roofing in Omaha, Nebraska too.

 How does a cool roof work?

 The best roofing companies in KC can install a cool roof in a couple of ways.
 The first is by simply coating an existing roof with reflective pigments that protect against UV and chemical damage.
-If you are replacing your roof, ask roofing contractors in Kansas City about the different asphalt shingle options available.
+If you are replacing your roof, ask roofing contractors in Omaha about the different asphalt shingle options available.
+Most TPO roofs are white, which reflects the UV rays naturally.
 Tile roofs, which are made of clay, slate, or concrete, are also reasonably reflective enough to be considered a cool roof.

 As for the environment, cool roofs transfer less heat into the atmosphere and decrease the amount that the Earth’s surface absorbs.
 Less heat in the atmosphere means cooler air and improved air quality, thus offsetting the emission of greenhouse gases.
 It all comes full circle.

 As you can see, a cool roof has its benefits.
-If you are considering installing a cool roof, connect with a premier roofing company in Kansas City to help you decide which is the best way to go about doing it.
+If you are considering installing a cool roof, connect with a premier roofing company in Omaha to help you decide which is the best way to go about doing it.